McKendree Receives $8,000 Grant to Survey Civic Engagement

 The ILCC, a coalition of 39 colleges and universities based at DePaul University, received funding from the McCormick Foundation to offer various grants to its member institutions.

-The purpose of this grant is to review the current level of civic engagement on campus and to assess the role of the Center for Public Service, explained Dr. Lyn Huxford, professor of sociology and coordinator for the center.
+The purpose of this grant is to review the current level of civic engagement on campus and to assess the role of the Lyn Huxford Center for Community Service, explained Dr. Lyn Huxford, professor of sociology and coordinator for the center.
 “We intend to collect data from students, staff and faculty regarding their civic involvement.
 We will also survey other Illinois Campus Compact schools to learn more about the various programs available on their campuses with the goal of further institutionalizing our program.
 We hope to be able to make suggestions to the Strategic Planning Committee being formed by the president.”

-“In addition to our Center for Public Service, we have so many organizations doing volunteer work—athletics, Alpha Phi Omega, Wonders of Wellness, for example—that we need to have a better understanding of what our level of civic engagement is within the community,” said Dr. Joni Bastian, vice president for student affairs.
+“In addition to our Lyn Huxford Center for Community Service, we have so many organizations doing volunteer work—athletics, Alpha Phi Omega, Wonders of Wellness, for example—that we need to have a better understanding of what our level of civic engagement is within the community,” said Dr. Joni Bastian, vice president for student affairs.
 Leading the grant-funded project with Drs.
 Huxford and Bastian will be Dr. Christine Bahr, provost; and Mark Whalen, a junior history education major from Coffeen.

 According to a press release issued by the ILCC, “the goal of the grant is for academic affairs and student affairs to create a campus model of the infrastructure and effects that civic engagement and student involvement can make.
 The models will highlight how co-curricular service, leadership character-building initiatives and the curricular development of service-learning contribute to the common good.”